 Other battery issues

 There are other potential problems relating to batteries too.
 If the wrap on the outside – especially near the terminals – is pulled away, nicked or scratched off, this can cause shorts and other issues.
-If anything connects the terminals of two or more batteries in a multi-battery mod, you could end up with a dangerous short that could lead to a thermal runway.
+If anything connects the terminals of two or more batteries in a multi-battery mod, you could end up with a dangerous short that could lead to thermal runaway.
 Even contact from a metallic battery door of a poorly-designed device could lead to problems.

 Faulty charging circuits